alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 <p align="center">❁ &nbsp; ❁ &nbsp; ❁</p>

-Heads up: in order to use most any OLE function you must first *initialize the library* via a call to `OleInitialize`, and after using the library call `OleUninitialize`.
-I discuss that at the end of this section.
-Let’s just dive straight into the details of the main job.
+Heads up: in order to use most any OLE library function you must first *initialize the library* via a call to `OleInitialize`, and after using the library call `OleUninitialize`.
+I discuss that at the end.
+Let’s just dive straight into the main job.

 The documentation (link given above) gives this declaration of the function: